anevski-stefan/youtube-transcriber/README.md

 ## How It Works

+1. The application extracts the video ID from various YouTube URL formats
+2. It retrieves the video title using yt-dlp
-1. The application first attempts to retrieve YouTube's own captions using the `youtube_transcript_api`
+3. The system first attempts to retrieve YouTube's own captions using the `youtube_transcript_api`
-2. If captions are unavailable, it downloads the audio and uses OpenAI's Whisper model for transcription
+4. If captions are unavailable, it downloads the audio and uses OpenAI's Whisper model for transcription
-3. The transcript is then displayed in the web interface
+5. Temporary audio files are automatically cleaned up after processing

 ## Project Structure

-- `frontend/index.html`: Web interface for the application
+- `frontend/index.html`: Modern web interface with responsive design
-- `backend/main.py`: FastAPI backend server
+- `backend/main.py`: FastAPI backend server with error handling and CORS support
 - `backend/requirements.txt`: Python dependencies

 ## API Endpoints

 ### POST /transcribe
-Accepts a YouTube URL and returns the video transcript.
+Accepts a YouTube URL and returns the video transcript and title.

 Request body:
 ```json